NiGhTTraX/strong-mock/README.md

 ## Features

-- _Strongly_ typed mocks from interfaces.
+- _Strongly_ typed mocks from function types and class interfaces.
 - Mocks are always strict.
 - Useful error messages.
+- Simple and expressive API.

 ## Limitations

+- No call forwarding support.
+- Getter mocks support a single expectation.
+- No setter mocking support.

-strong-mock mocks only **object interfaces** for now.
-If you need to mock concrete implementations with call forwarding, or you need to mock functions, then check other libraries like [typemoq](https://github.com/florinn/typemoq) or [ts-mockito](https://github.com/NagRock/ts-mockito).
+If you need any of the above check other libraries like [typemoq](https://github.com/florinn/typemoq) or [ts-mockito](https://github.com/NagRock/ts-mockito).

 ## Requirements